 The Buyers Guide to Collecting the Victor Book for Boys

 - Decide what sort of collection you want.
 Do you want an investment or do you just want a collection of all the books in the series no matter what condition they are in?
-In my view you would not be reading this if you were not interested in books in good condition or better.
+In my view you would not be reading this if you were not interested in books in good condition or better for a collection, but I might be wrong.

 - Be wary of advertisements that describe a book as in very good condition 'except for a ripped spine, or its only got one defaced page etc.' If a book has a damaged spine, ripped pages, or is defaced in any way it IS NOT in good condition let alone very good condition.
 There are many misleading advertisements all over the internet that are like this.

-Remember, any inscription, price clipping, small tears etc means the book IS NOT in good or better condition no matter what else the advertiser says.
+Remember, any inscription, price clipping, small tears etc means the book IS NOT in good or better condition no matter what else the advertiser writes or says.

 - Make sure you check what the postage and packing costs are - you might find a book going cheap and think you are getting a bargain, only to find the postage and packing costs are way too much.